xamarin/flex/README.md

 # flex

-flex is a flexible box layout system inspired from the <a href="https://www.w3.org/TR/css-flexbox-1/">CSS flexbox module</a>.
+flex is a flexible box layout system following the <a href="https://www.w3.org/TR/css-flexbox-1/">CSS flexbox module</a> specifications.
+The goal is to offer a fully compliant implementation with a small and maintainable code base under a permissive license.

-Its goal is to provide a plain C API that exposes similar parameters that can be used to customize the layout of a view hierarchy.
+flex exposes a plain C API with the same parameters that would you use in CSS and use them to customize the layout of a flexible view hierarchy.
 The API is designed to be easily interoperable with foreign runtimes (ex.
-C#).
+C#) and meant to be used by widget toolkits as the foundation of a view layout API.

+flex supports both single and multiple (wrap) lines layouts.

-## Getting started
+## Getting Started

 Currently the only way to use it is to copy the `flex.c` and `flex.h` files to your project.
 Bindings will be written in a later stage for non-C languages.

-## Demo app
+## Demo App

 Under the `demo` directory you will find an Xcode project that will build a Mac demo app.
 The app exposes the entire set of flexbox parameters and lets you create children (including nested ones), similar to how you would build a more realistic user interface.

-## Status
+## Implementation Status

 | Attribute | Status |
 |---|---|